NourheneLdh/Project/home.md

 ### 4.2 Enumeration with RPCClient

-**Description:**
-`rpcclient` is a tool used to interact with Windows RPC services.
-It allows enumeration of users, groups, and detailed information about domain accounts, even without full administrative rights.
+After cracking BTarget's password, I performed **Active Directory enumeration** using the `rpcclient` tool.
+This tool allows interaction with **Windows RPC services**, enabling the enumeration of **domain users**, **groups**, and detailed **account information**, even without administrative privileges.

-**Action:**
+This phase is crucial in a real penetration test because it reveals **who exists in the domain**, what groups are available, and what access levels users might have.

+**Step 1: Connecting to the Domain Controller**

-Using the cracked credentials of **BTarget**, I connected to the Domain Controller via `rpcclient` to perform enumeration of users, groups, and account details.
+I connected to the RPC service on the Domain Controller using BTarget’s cracked credentials:

-**Command:**
 ```bash
 rpcclient -U 'CYBERLABS.LOCAL\\BTarget' 192.168.1.233
 ```
+**Command Breakdown:**
+- `rpcclient`: The main enumeration tool.
+- `-U 'CYBERLABS.LOCAL\\BTarget'`: Specifies the domain and the user to authenticate with.
+- `192.168.1.233`: The IP address of the Domain Controller.

-Once connected to the RPC interface, I executed the following enumeration commands:
+Once connected, I got access to an RPC prompt where I could run enumeration commands.

+**Step 2: Enumerating Domain Users**

 ```bash
 rpcclient> enumdomusers
 ```
-Enumerated all domain users, including **administrators** and **regular users** (such as AHart, Lcyber, SConnor, BTarget, etc.).
+This command retrieved a list of **all domain user accounts**.
+Among them were accounts like:
+- `Administrator`, `BTarget`, `AHart`, `SConnor`, `Lcyber`, `TAlma`, `svc-SharePoint`, etc.

+This provided insight into **real users**, including potentially **service accounts** and **privileged identities**.

+**Step 3: Querying Specific User Information**

 ```bash
 rpcclient> queryuser 0x1f4
 ```
-Queried the **Administrator** user (RID 500) and retrieved sensitive information such as password last set time, logon count, bad password count, and other account attributes.
+The RID `0x1f4` corresponds to the built-in **Administrator account**.
+This command revealed:
+- Password last set time
+- Logon count
+- Bad password attempts
+- Account description and more
+This kind of info is helpful for assessing **account activity**, detecting old/unused accounts, and verifying if default accounts are active.

+**Step 4: Enumerating Groups**

 ```bash
 rpcclient> enumdomgroups
 ```
-Listed all domain groups, including highly privileged ones like **Domain Admins, Enterprise Admins, Key Admins, and Group Policy Creator Owners**.
+This command returned a list of all domain groups, including **high-privilege ones** like:
+- **Domain Admins**, **Enterprise Admins**, **Schema Admins**, **Key Admins**, **Group Policy Creator Owners** These groups often control critical parts of the domain — identifying them is key for building privilege escalation paths.

+**Final Result:**

-This confirmed that **BTarget** had sufficient privileges to interact with the Domain Controller via RPC, which is a critical foothold in real-world penetration testing and internal audits.
+- I confirmed that **BTarget** could interact with the Domain Controller using RPC.

-**Result:**
-Successfully enumerated all domain users, extracted Administrator account information, and listed key privileged groups inside the Active Directory environment.
+- I listed **all domain users**, including the **Administrator** account.
+- I retrieved **user attributes** and **group memberships**.
+- This enumeration step strengthened my internal mapping of the Active Directory structure and helped prepare for later attacks like BloodHound analysis and SMB share discovery.

 ![RPC Enumeration](images/rpc-enum.png)